EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 90 | April 12, 2020 | Sunday

+**Today's Progress:** Today I continued with the **Building Batch Data Pipelines on GCP** course of **Data Engineering with Google Cloud Professional Certificate** on Coursera.

+**Description:** This includes the following:
+- **Week 2: Module 3**
+  - Running Batch Processing Pipelines on Cloud Dataflow
+    - Cloud Dataflow
+    - Why Customers value Dataflow
+    - Building Cloud Dataflow Pipelines in Code
+    - Key Considerations with Designing Pipelines
+    - Transforming Data with PTransforms
+  - **Lab 3: Dataflow Pipeline**
+    - Setting up a Python Dataflow project using Apache Beam
+    - Writing a simple pipeline in Python
+    - Executing the query on the local machine
+    - Executing the query on the cloud

 ## Day 89 | April 11, 2020 | Saturday

 **Today's Progress:** Today I continued with the **Building Batch Data Pipelines on GCP** course of **Data Engineering with Google Cloud Professional Certificate** on Coursera.